forrestbaer/launchpad-pro-multimidi/README.md

 # Launchpad Pro MultiMIDI
 ## DigiPADr - The Refactor

+In progress: Don't build off of yet!
+But almost ready to have a solid system for developing all manner of LPP "apps"

 Open source firmware for the Novation Launchpad Pro grid controller!
-A structure based on Atomic Design principals for:
+A structure based on a central State Machine and Atomic Design principals for:

 - Providing guidance to structuring code in the form of
 - Atoms: the parts that make up the precise, myopic core functionality (going deeper than buttons because that's all LPP is): visual, time, midi, function